-Jeannette Sorrell has quickly gained international attention as a leading voice among the new generation of early music conductors.
-She has been credited by the U.K.’s BBC Music Magazine for “forging a vibrant, life-affirming approach to the re-making of early music… a seductive vision of musical authenticity.”
+Jeannette Sorrell is recognized internationally as a leading creative voice among early-music conductors.
+She has been credited by the U.K.’s BBC MUSIC MAGAZINE for forging “a vibrant, life-affirming approach to the re-making of early music… a seductive vision of musical authenticity.”

-Born of Swiss and American parents, Sorrell was one of the youngest students ever accepted to the prestigious conducting courses of the Aspen and the Tanglewood music festivals.
+Hailed as “one of the world’s finest Baroque specialists” (ST. LOUIS DISPATCH), Sorrell was one of the youngest students ever accepted to the prestigious conducting courses of the Aspen and the Tanglewood music festivals.
 She studied conducting under Robert Spano, Roger Norrington and Leonard Bernstein, and harpsichord with Gustav Leonhardt in Amsterdam.
-She won both the First Prize and the Audience Choice Award in the 1991 Spivey International Harpsichord Competition, competing against over 70 harpsichordists from Europe, Israel, the U.S., and the Soviet Union.
-She holds an Artist Diploma from Oberlin Conservatory.
+She won both First Prize and the Audience Choice Award in the 1991 Spivey International Harpsichord Competition, competing against over 70 harpsichordists from Europe, Israel, the U.S., and the Soviet Union.

 Sorrell founded Apollo’s Fire in 1992.
 Since then, she and the ensemble have built one of the largest audiences of any baroque orchestra in North America.
-She has led AF in sold-out concerts at London’s Wigmore Hall, Madrid’s Royal Theatre (Teatro Real), the Grand Théâtre de l’Opéra in Bordeaux, Boston’s Early Music Festival, the Library of Congress in Washington, the Aspen Music Festival; engagements in Los Angeles, San Francisco, and Toronto; and an 11-concert U.S. tour of the Monteverdi Vespers.
+She has led AF in sold-out concerts at London’s BBC Proms and London’s Wigmore Hall, Madrid’s Royal Theatre (Teatro Real), the Grand Théâtre de l’Opéra in Bordeaux, the Aldeburgh Festival (UK), the Tanglewood Festival, Boston’s Early Music Festival, the Aspen Music Festival, the Library of Congress, and the Metropolitan Museum of Art (New York), among others.

 Sorrell has attracted national attention and awards for creative programming.
-She holds an honorary doctorate from Case Western University, two special awards from the National Endowment for the Arts for her work on early American music, and awards from the Cambridge Society of Early Music and the American Musicological Society.
-Passionate about guiding the next generation of performers, Ms. Sorrell has led many baroque projects for students at Oberlin Conservatory and the Cleveland Institute of Music.
+She holds an honorary doctorate from Case Western University, two special awards from the National Endowment for the Arts for her work on early American music, and an award from the American Musicological Society.
+Passionate about guiding the next generation of performers, Ms. Sorrell has led many baroque projects for students at Oberlin Conservatory.